Congenital heart defect - corrective surgery

 - In most cases, the doctor will close off the opening using medicine.
 If this does not work, then other techniques are used.

 - Sometimes the PDA can be closed with a procedure that does not involve surgery.
-The procedure is most often done in a laboratory that uses x-rays.
+The procedure is most often done in a laboratory that uses -rays.
 In this procedure, the surgeon makes a small cut in the groin.
-A wire and tube called a catheter is inserted into an artery in the leg and passed it up to the heart.
+A wire and tube called a catheter is inserted into an artery in the leg and passed up to the heart.
 Then, a small metal coil or another device is passed through the catheter into the infant's ductus arteriosus artery.
 The coil or other device blocks the blood flow, and this corrects the problem.

 - Another method is to make a small surgical cut on the left side of the chest.
 The surgeon finds the PDA and then ties off or clips the ductus arteriosus, or divides and cuts it.
 Tying off the ductus arteriosus is called ligation.
 This procedure may be done in the neonatal intensive care unit (NICU).